BranchMetrics/Branch-Monster-Factory-Example-Android-Instant-Apps/README.md

      <meta-data android:name="io.branch.sdk.BranchKey.test" android:value="key_my_test_key" />
 ```
 4. Add Branch InitSession

-    Add Branch init session in Activities  which are configured to open with a lik click inorder to receive the deeplink params.
-You should add this for those Activities which filter app-links and need the deep link data for the link.
+Add Branch initSession in Activities which are configured to open from a link click in order to receive the deep link params.
+This will return the deep link data from the referring link.

 ```
   protected void onStart() {